KaraNuss/recipes/README.md

 Practice only
-Folling the Carpentry lesson on Version Control
+Following the Carpentry lesson on Version Control